 A typical test of this type can detect the presence of several environmental contaminants and toxins in a building—including mold, allergens, lead, asbestos, radon, VOCs and formaldehyde in the air—offering a comprehensive approach to IAQ testing.
 The tests provide actionable results that can be used to improve the health and well-being of building residents and workers.

-We conduct particles testing utilizing scientific meters.
+We conduct particle testing utilizing scientific meters.
 If you have mold we will visually find it.
 However if you have other airborne contaminants we will also find them.
-Have you ever heard of formaldehyde, carbon dioxide, carbon monoxide or TVOC? ?
+Have you ever heard of formaldehyde, carbon dioxide, carbon monoxide or VOC? ?
 Did you know that mold particles can be picked up in other types of testing?
 Did you know that a source of CO,CO2 and formaldehyde is in your walls, furniture, drywall, paint and carpet?
 So the next time you hire someone to conduct just a asbestos or mold test and they don’t find anything, then you may just give us a call.

 We provide several types of airborne tests all at the same time along with a visual inspection.